 Other loyalty program changes include extending program members’ status tiers as of March 31, 2020, through Feb.
 28, 2022, without requiring any additional stays or other qualifying activities.

 InterContinental Hotels Group

-InterContinental Hotels Group (IHG) has relaxed its reservation change policies indefinitely and instituted a new rate class (“Book Now, Pay Later”) that allows guests to change or cancel reservations up to 24 hours before arrival.
-This policy extends through Dec.
-30, 2020, after which local market policies resume.
+InterContinental Hotels Group (IHG) has relaxed its reservation change and cancellation policies indefinitely.
+IHG also instituted a new rate class (“Book Now, Pay Later”) that allows guests to change or cancel reservations up to 24 hours before arrival, with limited exceptions.

 Choice Hotels offered fee-free cancellations to travelers booked worldwide (refundable and nonrefundable) until Sept.
 30, 2020, after which local market policies resumed.

 Additionally, Choice Hotels has paused points expiration for Choice Privileges members through at least Dec.
 31, 2020.
 Further loyalty program changes may be on the horizon as well.

 Airbnb is broadening its extenuating circumstances policy, which provides compensation when guests need to cancel for extraordinary reasons, to all markets it serves through Oct.
 31, 2020.
 Qualifying bookings must have been made prior to March 14, 2020.

 Bookings made after March 14, 2020, are subject to the host’s normal cancellation policy unless the guest or host is sick with COVID-19 on the scheduled check-in date.